mikemartin/statamic-toc/README.md

 ### Basic example with some styling

 The plugin returns the table of contents block with a class of *toc-block* and the original content with a class of *content-block*.
 The classes enable the divs to be targeted using the appropriate class selector, and allow setting the width and float properties for each block.
-In a similar manner, the ```<ol>``` elements can be targeted using the class selector *toc*.
+In a similar manner, the ```<ol>``` elements can be targeted using the class selector *markdown-toc*.

 An example CSS setup might look like this:

 ```
-.toc-block {
+.markdown-toc-block {
 	width: 33%;
 	background-color: #efefef;
 	float:right;
 	padding:1em ;
 }
-.toc{
+.markdown-toc{
 	font-size: 0.9em;
 }
 ```